List of General Hospital characters introduced in the 2000s: Storylines

 When Emily returned, they got back together.
 They were happy for a short time until Emily developed breast cancer and pushed Zander away.
 Emily and her friend, Nikolas Cassadine pretended to be together to get Zander to leave Emily alone.
 When Emily confessed the truth, they reunited and got married.
 However, Emily had fallen in love with Nikolas.
 Their marriage ended after Zander caught Emily committing adultery with Nikolas on the floor of the cabin he'd bought for them.
 Until then, he'd believed the lies she told him about loving him and wanting to be with him.
 He threw his life away at that point and had a one-night stand with Elizabeth, which resulted in her getting pregnant.
 Elizabeth returned to her former husband, Ric Lansing during the pregnancy and asked Zander to sign away his parental rights so that Ric could adopt him.
 Feeling he had nothing left to lose, Zander agreed to this but insisted on payment for his agreement.
 Zander didn't live long enough to see the boy, however, as he was set up by Courtney Matthews and Jason Morgan to take the fall after Courtney shot a cop during one of Jason's mob battles.
 Courtney and Jason framed Zander to hide Courtney's own guilt.
 Zander was also being blackmailed by Ric Lansing, who wanted custody of Zander's unborn child.
 Ric told Zander he would see to it Zander went down for the murder of the cop unless he gave up the child.
 Zander continued to spiral further out of control, becoming more and more desperate as everyone in his life turned against him.
 In the end, Zander was gunned down by a SWAT team who thought he had taken Emily hostage and believed he was guilty of murdering Officer Beck.
 He chose his own death, pretending to reach for a gun after pushing Emily to safety.
 He died in Emily’s arms.
 After his death, Elizabeth gave birth to their son, Cameron (after his father's death Zander had promised him he would name his son after him).

+Asher Thomas

-Asher ThomasAsher Thomas is a fictional character from the ABC soap opera General Hospital, most notable for attempting to kill A. J. Quartermaine in the year 2005.
+Asher Thomas is a fictional character from the ABC soap opera General Hospital, most notable for attempting to kill A. J. Quartermaine in 2005.
 He was played by Larry Poindexter.